virtuallypassedsmartsparrow/StringArt/README.md

 # StringArt

-This project converts images into string art by guiding a single thread around nails along the edges of a canvas.
+This project converts images into string art by generating an ordered list of nails that a single thread follows along the edges of a canvas.
 The project includes four scripts, each designed to process images with different canvas shapes and color formats.

 ## How It Works